CANCELLATION OF REMOVAL

 We appreciate that you worked hard for your money.
 Your satisfaction is extremely important to us, and through our highly innovative online case management software, we have been able to cut costs and pass our savings onto our clients.

-Everything You Need to Know About Cancellation of Removal For many people living in the United States of America without legal immigration status — and for some lawful permanent residents (Green Card holders), removal from the country, or deportation is a not just a possibility — it is a reality.
+Everything You Need to Know About Cancellation of Removal For many people living in the United States of America without legal immigration status — and for some lawful permanent residents (Green Card holders), removal from the country, or deportation is not just a possibility — it is a reality.
 But the good news is, if you are now in removal proceedings, you won’t necessarily be kicked out of the country.
 This is because there is a special kind of defense called cancellation of removal that may allow you to stay here — but only in certain circumstances.
 Here’s everything you need to know about this type of relief.
 To begin with, we’ll discuss “non-LPR Cancellation of Removal.”
 This type of defense not only shields the recipients from deportation, it also allows them to apply for lawful permanent residency (a Green Card).
 However, it is only available to people from other countries who have been living in the United States without any type of legal immigration status that meet certain criteria.
 To be eligible for non-LPR Cancellation of Removal, you must be in the removal process and be able to prove that:

 • You have lived here (or been “continuously physically present) for 10 years or more years.